sabar2001/Restaurant-Analytics-Template/README.md

    - Visit [Google Cloud Console](https://console.cloud.google.com/)
    - Enable Places API and get your API key

-### Snowflake Setup
+### Google BigQuery Setup

-1. Create a Snowflake account if you don't have one
+1. Create a Google Cloud Project if you don't have one
-2. Create a new database: `restaurant_db`
-3. Create schemas: `raw`, `analytics`
+2. Enable the BigQuery API
+3. Create a service account and download the JSON key file
-4. Create a warehouse for processing
+4. Create a dataset: `restaurant_db`
+5. Grant the service account BigQuery Data Editor and Job User roles
-5. Update your `.env` file with the credentials
+6. Update your `.env` file with the credentials

 ---